 The requirements are:

-• Attendance on one of our relaxation/ yoga weekends or silent retreats.
+Attendance on one of our 5 day silent retreats.

-• The ability to be able to commit to a consistent daily practice for 30 minutes once a day.
-Ideally it would be twice a day, although that might be something to build up to over time.
+The ability to commit to a consistent daily practice for 40 minutes once a day.

-If you are interested in pursuing the practice of Kriya yoga, and would like to learn more, please get in touch and request a copy of Guidelines for those considering training in the more advanced Kriya Yoga practices.
+If you are interested in pursuing the practice of Kriya yoga, and would like to learn more, please get in touch and request a copy of The guidelines for those considering training in the more advanced Kriya Yoga practices.
 To find out more, email us at: relax@thetree.earth

 Kriya Yoga